thenovabreeze/FastBrowserInstaller/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License.
+For more details, refer to the [LICENSE](https://github.com/thenovabreeze/FastBrowserInstaller/blob/main/LICENSE) file.

----

-## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

----